boningdong/boning-net/_projects/scopen.md

 </div>

 # Issues & Improvements
-- We can rewrote the front-end software in JavaScript using React and Electron framework to improve the design and make it portable to different platforms.
+- We can rewrite the front-end software in JavaScript using React and Electron framework to improve the design and make it portable to different platforms.
 - Current the sampling accuracy is not high and the resolution is not high enough (8 bit).
-We probably can tweak the parameters to sacrifice portion of the speed to improve the accuracy, probably by enabling oversampling or simply increasing the sampling period.
+We probably can tweak the parameters to sacrifice a portion of the speed to improve the accuracy, probably by enabling oversampling or simply increasing the sampling period.
-- Touch sensor works from an prove-of-concept pespective but not good enough; it's not sensitive enough to response to the user input.
+- The touch sensor works from a prove-of-concept perspective but not good enough; it's not sensitive enough to respond to the user input.

 # Acknowledgment
 We want to give special thanks to **Prof. Yogananda Isukapalli** for managing the UCSB CE capstone program.
 We also want to thank our TAs **Kyle Douglas** and **Aditya Wadaskar** for giving us valuable advice, and **Jeff Longo** for helping us develop our mobile end app.